-When you run Standalone Diagnostics (and under some conditions, Online Diagnostics), you must select the console display.
-The diagnostics can display instructions on any graphical display and the terminal attached to the S1 serial port.
+When you run Standalone Diagnostics and under some conditions Online Diagnostics, you need to select the console display.
+The diagnostics display instructions on any graphics display and the terminal attached to the S1 serial port.

-Identifying the Terminal Type to the Diagnostics
+Identifying the Terminal Type to Diagnostics

-Note: This is a different task than selecting a console display.
+Note: This is not the same as selecting a console display.

-When you run diagnostics, you must identify which type of terminal you are using.
+When you run diagnostics, the diagnostics must know what type of terminal you are using.
 If the terminal type is not known when the FUNCTION SELECTION menu is displayed, the diagnostics do not allow you to continue until a terminal is selected from the DEFINE TERMINAL option menu.
 Select Ift for graphical displays.